 Cipaglucosidase alfa with miglustat Fast Track - access to treatments

-Cipaglucosidase alfa with miglustat is a potential treatment for adults with late-onset Pompe disease developed by Amicus Therapeutics.
+Cipaglucosidase alfa (CIPA) plus miglustat is a potential treatment for adults with late-onset Pompe disease developed by Amicus Therapeutics.

-Cipaglucosidase alfa is an enzyme replacement therapy that mimics the naturally occurring enzyme (alpha-glucosidase) which is lacking in late-onset Pompe disease.
-Miglustat is a medicine that helps the Cipaglucosidase alfa enzyme be absorbed more readily by the cells in your body that are affected by late-onset Pompe disease.
+(CIPA) plus miglustat is an enzyme replacement therapy that mimics the naturally occurring enzyme (alpha-glucosidase) which is lacking in late-onset Pompe disease.
+Miglustat is a medicine that helps the cipaglucosidase alfa enzyme be absorbed more readily by the cells in your body that are affected by late-onset Pompe disease.

 People with late-onset Pompe disease have low levels of an enzyme called alpha-glucosidase.
 This enzyme helps the body control levels of glycogen (a type of carbohydrate) within the cells.
 Glycogen provides the body with energy.
 However, in late-onset Pompe disease the levels of glycogen can get too high, causing a build-up of glycogen in the muscles of the body which prevents them from working properly.